 Review of Performance

-Lower revenue and gross profit (a decrease of S$42.0 million and S$1.2 million respectively) was mainly attributed to weaker sales generated by overseas subsidiaries as a result of lower customers' spending due to weakened global economic conditions.
+Lower revenue and gross profit (a decrease of S$31.7 million and S$7.1 million respectively) was due to lack of working capital as a result of delay in obtaining refinancing.

-The Group reported loss for the year of S$71.9 million in FY2017 mainly due to:
+The Group reported loss for the period of S$49.0 million in 9MFY2018 mainly due to:

-Excluding the effects of these items, the Group would have recorded a net loss of S$13.0 million for FY2017.
+Excluding the effects of these items, the Group would have recorded a net loss of S$17.6 million for 9MFY2018.

 The Group's operating environment remains challenging against a backdrop of a weak retail industry and volatile exchange rates in our major markets, increasing margin pressures, rising costs across geographical regions, as well as manpower tightening policies in Singapore.

-The Company is being restructured under the Scheme of Arrangement (the "Scheme") sanctioned by the Court of Appeal in Singapore on 13 October 2010.
+The Company is under the Scheme of Arrangement (the "Scheme") sanctioned by the Court of Appeal in Singapore on 13 October 2010.
 The effective date of the Scheme is 19 April 2010.

 On 24 July 2017, the Company announced receipt of a Letter of Demand dated 21 July 2017 from solicitors of its 51% owned subsidiary, Big Box Pte Ltd ("BBPL"), claiming the repayment of S$50.75 million in alleged rental arrears.
 The Company disputes the alleged claim and sought legal advice to challenge the demand made by BBPL.

 Since 4 August 2017, trading in the Company's securities on the SGX-ST has been voluntarily suspended by the Company.